• Services

 EMPLOYMENT OPPORTUNITIES >

-The Jackson Hole Community Counseling Center is a private, non-profit community mental health center, organized under the 501(c) (3) IRS code.
-JHCCC is certified by the State of Wyoming and the Commission on Accredidation Facilities (CARF) to provide a full range of mental health services to people in Teton County.
+Mental Health & Recovery Services of Jackson Hole is a private, non-profit community mental health center, organized under the 501(c) (3) IRS code.
+Mental Health & Recovery Services of Jackson Hole is certified by the State of Wyoming and the Commission on Accreditation Facilities (CARF) to provide a full range of outpatient behavioral health services to people in Teton County.

 Scroll to top